khaledgabr77/husky_simulation/README.md

 # Husky Robot

-This repository contains code for simulating the Husky robot and performing various tasks such as navigation, mapping, and SLAM using ROS 2 Humbel and the Husky UAL package.
+This repository contains code for simulating the Husky robot and performing various tasks such as navigation, mapping, and SLAM using ROS 2 Humbel and the Husky robot.

 ## Prerequisites